Mateuscvieira/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   GCS fuse, Azure File System are good examples).
 There are various parameters you can control for those filesystems and fine-tune their performance, but this is beyond the scope of this document.
 You should observe statistics and usage of your filesystem to determine if problems come from the filesystem performance.
-For example there are anecdotal evidences that increasing IOPS (and paying more) for the EFS performance, dramatically improves stability and speed of parsing Airflow DAGs when EFS is used.
+For example, there are anecdotal evidences that increasing IOPS (and paying more) for the EFS performance dramatically improves stability and speed of parsing Airflow DAGs when EFS is used.
 * Another solution to FileSystem performance, if it becomes your bottleneck, is to turn to alternative mechanisms of distributing your DAGs.
 Embedding DAGs in your image and GitSync distribution have both the property that the files are available locally for Scheduler and it does not have to use a